How safe are my savings?

 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 For further information about the compensation provided by the FSCS, refer to the FSCS website at www.fscs.org.uk/.
 You can also visit our Financial Services Compensation Scheme page for more details.

-You can also refer to our FSCS Information SheetView the FSCS Information Sheet (PDF, 119 kB) opens in a new browser window) for more details.
+You can also refer to our FSCS Information SheetView the FSCS Information Sheet (PDF, 119 kB) opens in a new browser window) (PDF, 89KB)for more details.

 What is the Financial Services Compensation Scheme?